dcrosby42/conject/README.md

 All classes built within an ObjectContext are able to reference the context directly via the private accessor method "#object_context", which is available as early as the call to #initialize.

+# Aliasing #
+The following will cause one object to be fulfilled by another.
+In this case, 'album' is not expected to be built as an instance of the Album class, but rather will be set up as another name for 'and_justice_for_all':

+    context.configure_objects album: { is: 'and_justice_for_all' }

+Both 'album' and 'and_justice_for_all' will be built in the context when 'album' is first requested.
+This is more or less expressive shorthand for:

+    context['album'] = context['and_justice_for_all']

+...EXCEPT that it's a lazy approach: using 'is' means nothing actually gets built or set in the context before it is requested or composed into another object.